Last date modified: 2026-Mar-09

 The Transcript Summary job begins.
 Once the job is complete, an email is sent to the user that started Transcript Summary job.You can monitor the progress of a Transcript Summary job by opening the document that is being summarized in the Native Viewer and expanding the Transcripts Summary Panel.

-Viewing and editing a Transcript Summary
+Viewing a Transcript Summary

 There are two ways to view a Transcript Summary.
 You can view a Transcript Summary from the Native Viewer to conveniently review the summary or if you have aiR for Case Strategy installed, you can view it from the Case Home tab and if desired, edit the summary.